carpentries/instructor-training/episodes/02-practice-learning.md

 > This discussion should take about 5 minutes.
 >
 >> ## Solution
->> 1. If the majority of the class votes for a single wrong answer, you should go back
+>> 1. If the majority of the class votes for a single wrong answer, you can stop
->> and work on correcting that particular misconception.
+>> to work on correcting that one particular misconception.
 >> 2. If most of the class votes
->> for the right answer, it is probably safe to move on.
+>> for the right answer, it is probably safe to explain the answer move on.
+Helpers can make
+>> themselves available to help anyone at risk of being left behind.
 >> 3. If answers are pretty evenly
->> split between options, learners are probably guessing randomly and it is a good
+>> split between options, learners may be guessing randomly, reflecting an
+>> absent mental model rather than a broken one.
+In this case it is a good
 >> idea to go back to a point where everyone was on the same page.
 > {: .solution}
 {: .challenge}

 > ## Modeling Novice Mental Models
 >
-> Take 10 minutes to create a multiple choice question related to a lesson you intend to teach.
+> Create a multiple choice question related to a lesson you intend to teach.
 > 1. Think about the topic of the lesson.
 What relevant misconceptions might a novice learner bring to the classroom?
-> In what ways might they misunderstand or inappropriately connect concepts?
-> 2. Try to target one or more misconceptions using a multiple choice question.
-How many plausible distractors can you create?
+> 2. Create your question.
+How many choices can you think of that will diagnose a specific misconception?
 > 3. Type your question into the Etherpad
-> and explain the diagnostic power of each its distractors.
+> and **explain the diagnostic power of each choice.**
+>
+> This exercise should take about 10 minutes.
 {: .challenge}

 > ## A Note on MCQ Design